 Please pause for a moment of silence for this brave soldier and offer a prayer, or moment of reflection, in his honor and in support of his loved ones….

 The operation targeted an Islamic State prison near the town of Hawija, Iraq, and led to the rescue of 69 hostages, the death of 20 Islamic militants, capture of six, and destruction of the prison.
 Hostages included members of the Kurdish peshmerga fighters, Iraqi soldiers and about six ISIS fighters accused of being traitors to the caliphate.
-Unconfirmeda_masked_islamic_state_militant_holding_a_knife_sp_53f4118020 reports claim that ISIS had been planning a mass execution of the hostages for the next day.
+Unconfirmed reports claim that ISIS had been planning a mass execution of the hostages for the next day.
 No Americans or other westerners are known to have been among the hostages.

 Along with marking the first U.S. military casualty in the fight against ISIS, the operation marks the first significant instance of the U.S. using ground troops against the terrorist organization.
 In fact, it pretty much marks the first significant use of any ground troops other than those from Syria and Iraq.
 This despite the fact that the U.S. is leading a coalition of more than 65 countries in the fight against ISIS.